 If you are behind on your car payments by more than a month, please call us right away.
 We know how to help you avoid your car repossession and can advise you on what to do if it has already happened.
 Often, if you file a Chapter 13, we can get your car back as long as it hasn’t been sold.
 If your car was repossessed or if you’re defaulting on your loan in Missouri and you’re looking for a “car repossession lawyer near me”, you’ve come to the right place!
 We have offices in St. Charles and Troy so when you choose Westbrook Law Group, you can rest assured knowing that help with debt is always nearby.

 Creditors have many ways to collect on debts.
 People are most familiar with debt collectors calling or sending collection letters to try to collect on loans or debts.
 Even though this is the most common way to collect debt, debt collectors have other ways to get repaid.
-One common method is to repossess the property used to secure a debt.
+One common method is to try and get debtors to sign reaffirmation agreements.
+Another common method is to repossess the property used to secure a debt.
 This method happens most with items like cars, but also with items like household appliances and TVs.
+Another

 Legally, creditors can repossess your property if the property is serving as security interest or collateral on a debt.
 If the debt is not paid, the creditor may take possession of the property used to secure the loan.
 There are a few things to keep in mind, however.
 A creditor cannot just walk up and take possession of your property.
 The creditor must first head to court and obtain a court order or permission from someone in your home to enter it.